#1 A romance anime without any likable female leads

 True Tears is a 13-episode TV series with numerous specials and bonus materials, but I found the anime becoming unbearable by around episode 8.
 While the romantic side of the anime suffers from its lackluster cast, its drama is similarly burdened by how tediously slow it is to progress.

 A secondary issue here is that there’s just not enough meat to some of the arcs.
-Shinichirou’s story is meant to be a traditional take on a boy wanting to break away from a family tradition to pursue his own life ambitions, but it receives so little focus or pressure that it doesn’t even feel relevant.
+Shinichirou’s story is meant to be a traditional take on a boy wanting to break away from a family tradition to pursue his own life ambitions.
+However, True Tears fails to ever introduce any issues that would prevent him from doing so.
+You’d expect his parents to be against this, but it just never comes back up and gradually falls out of the anime’s focus.
 This even applies to Noe’s storyline—from which the anime derives its title—which is only mentioned a scarce few times before being drowned out by constant banter about chickens.

 #3 Generic presentation